mike.okane @ hispeak. co. nz

 [On the Beach was a 1957 post-apocalyptic novel written by British author Nevil Shute after he migrated to Australia.
 The novel details the experiences of a mixed group of people in Melbourne as they await the arrival of deadly radiation spreading towards them from the Northern Hemisphere, following a nuclear war a year previously.]

 June 2020, Covid 19 has cut short our Australian sabbatical!
 Back home in Dunedin N.Z., Missing the colourful noisome birdlife, but our frost friends are pretty on cold days.

-April 2020 Definitely a bygone age, especially with this pandemic.
+April 2020 This definitely represents a bygone age, especially with this pandemic.
 The Royal Mail van passing the Royal mail Hotel at Braidwood New South Wales.

 13 Feb 2020– Retirement/sabbatical/holiday refresher continues here in Canberra. dabbling in acrylics as a way to getting more hands on with the Australian palette of natural colours